wamserma/R-wmisc/README.md

 + `Automat`: A tool to implement State Machines for transparent stateful computation.
 Idea sparked by [glyph/automat](https://github.com/glyph/automat).
 See the Vignette for details.

++ `Strings`: A few string functions that were once faster than built-in alternatives and can still be used for convenience with R 3.x onward (although not for performance gains).

 ## I want it!

 ```r